 An important spring pet safety tip to remember is exercise caution on hiking trails.
 Naturally, “hiking trails come with an unknown amount of variables, with everything from off-leash dogs to wild animals,” points out Trupanion pet program manager, J. Marmol.
 For the safety of your pet, keep your pets on a leashat all times while on the hiking trail.

 5. Spring plants

 Although spring flowers make a beautiful centerpiece in our homes and gardens, certain plants and flowers can be toxic to our furry friends.
-For instance, “lilies are very toxic to pets,” cites on-site Trupanion veterinarian technician Aubrey Halvorsen.
-To bring to light, lilies can cause kidney failure in cats or even death.
-Also, sago palm, daffodils, and tulips are on the list to avoid with your pets.
+For instance, “lilies are very toxic to pets,” cites Trupanion veterinary technician Aubrey Halvorsen.
+Also, lilies can cause kidney failure in cats or even death.
+Further, sago palm, daffodils, and tulips are on the list to avoid with your pets.
 Consider keeping pet emergency apps on your phone, as a quick resource when you need to seek care.

 5. Changing temperature

 Whether you’re out running errands with your furry friends or jet-setting on your next vacation, keep in mind how long your pets are outside and make sure to hydrate accordingly.
 For example, “always keep fresh water with you at all times, so your pets have something to drink,” says Marmol.
 Also, never leave your pet in a hot car, as temperatures can spike upwards within a matter of minutes.
 Consider your day-to-day plans or errands and bring your pup if it’s a good fit for all parties.

 Fresh rain can carry dirt, debris, and other pet health concerns.
 More importantly, they risk the chance of getting Leptospirosis, which can be contracted by drinking from standing puddles.
 Keep an eye on your pup when outside and check in with your veterinarian if you have any concerns.